 Now, here is the same HTML tagged with microdata:

 My name is <span itemprop="name">Diana Urban</span>, and I was born and raised in New York.

-Review the different types of rich snippets below.
-Each rich snippet links to Google's instructions on how to set up each type of rich snippet -- when you load their page, always select the microdata approach to get the right instructions.
+Want another way to tag your HTML with various pieces of microdata?
+Review the different examples of rich snippets below this list of instructions.
+Each of these rich snippets link to separate Google instructions on how to optimize for each type of rich snippet.
+(When you load their page, always select the "microdata" approach to get the right instructions.)

 If you don't see your rich snippets in Google's search results right away, don't freak out.
 It actually takes Google as long as a few weeks to crawl and index this new data.
 So go to the beach.
 Sip a margarita.
 Soak in some sun.

 Okay, it's more likely that you'll just keep working on other stuff in the meantime, but a girl can dream ...